iterative/dvc.org/content/docs/studio/create-view.md

 > details.

 3. Open the organization whose repository you want to connect to.
-You can also use the search bar to search directly for the repository.
-Click on the required repository to connect to it.
+You can also use the search bar to directly look for a repository.

    ![](https://static.iterative.ai/img/studio/select_repo_v2.png)

-4. You will be able to specify additional settings for the connection.
+4. Specify additional connection settings if required.

    ![](https://static.iterative.ai/img/studio/view_settings_v2.png)

 > In most scenarios, you can skip these additional View settings.
 Refer to the
 > [View Settings](/doc/studio/view-settings) section for more details.

-You should now see that a view has been added in your dashboard.
+You should now see that a View has been added in your dashboard.

 If your project requires any of the advanced settings, then remember to configure them by opening the View settings.
 Otherwise, your view may not work